Staking smart contract

 }

-What's with the empty init function?
+What's with the empty init and upgrade function?

-Creating a devnet wallet
+Creating a wallet

-You can skip this section if you already have a devnet wallet setup.
+You can skip this section if you already have a Devnet wallet setup.

-TL;DR: open the terminal and run the following command.
-Write your secret phrase words in order:
+Open the terminal and run the following commands:

 mkdir -p ~/MyTestWallets